threema-ch/threema-desktop/docs/src/testing-playwright.md

 Playwright is expecting a test data file at `src/test/playwright/`.
 The filename should be `test-data-${PW_FLAVOR}.json` and match your `PW_FLAVOR` e.g. `test-data-consumer-sandbox.json`

+For local development, you shouldn’t modify this file.
+Instead, create a local override with the filename `test-data-${PW_FLAVOR}.local.json`.

 ```json
 {
   "profile": {